Microsoft Declares Success for Teams Over Slack

-The not-so-subtle comparison seems like good news, but I was surprised at just how low the number is.
-In March, Microsoft said that 500,000 organizations now use Teams.
+Returning to Microsoft’s post, their not-so-subtle comparison positioning Teams ahead of Slack seems like good news, but I was surprised at just how low Microsoft’s number is.
+In March 2019, Microsoft said that 500,000 organizations now use Teams.
 That number had grown at around 40,000 organizations per month since the last data given by Microsoft, so it could be in the 600,000 – 650,000 range now, assuming that Teams maintained its recent growth rate since March.

 In December, Accenture said that they had 170,000 users on Teams.
 We also know from Microsoft’s March statement that 150 organizations have 10,000 or more users on Teams (presumably accounts like Emirates, FedEx, Lexmark, The Adecco Group, KONE, and McCann Worldgroup as mentioned in Microsoft’s post).
 Taking Accenture and the 150 organizations together, that accounts for around 1.7 million users of the overall population.